laurikari/exfilguard/README.md

    The response should be `200 OK`.
 Any other host, path, or client IP is denied.

+## Architecture Overview

+ExfilGuard is designed as a modular pipeline to ensure security policies are enforced consistently across different protocols.

+### 1. The Listener Layer (`src/proxy/listener.rs`)
+The entry point that accepts raw TCP connections.
+It hands off the stream to the **Dispatcher**.

+### 2. The Dispatcher Layer (`src/proxy/http/dispatch.rs`)
+Determines the protocol (HTTP/1.1, HTTP/2, or CONNECT).
+If a `CONNECT` request is received and the policy requires `inspect_payload = true`, it triggers the **TLS Bumping** flow.

+### 3. The Policy Engine (`src/policy/`)
+A decoupled module that takes a "Request" (Scheme, Host, Port, Path, Method) and returns a **Decision** (Allow/Deny).
+- **Compilation**: TOML is compiled into a CIDR Trie and Regex-based Matchers.
+- **Evaluation**: Client resolution happens via Source IP before policy iteration.

+### 4. The Request Pipeline (`src/proxy/request_pipeline.rs`)
+An abstraction layer using the `RequestHandler` trait.
+This allows the same policy evaluation logic to be shared by:
+- Plain HTTP requests.
+- CONNECT tunnels (Splicing).
+- "Unwrapped" HTTPS requests inside a bumped tunnel.

+### 5. Upstream Handling (`src/proxy/http/forward.rs`)
+Manages a connection pool (`UpstreamPool`) to reduce latency for outbound requests, supporting both HTTP/1.1 and H2 multiplexing.

 ### Full example lab

 Use the richer sample layout when you need multiple clients, a mix of inspection